Delray Beach Florida

-While hard evidence hasn’t been publicly shared, many personal experiences have been told by the owner Jestina, many employees from all eras, guests and neighbors.
+While hard evidence hasn’t been publicly shared, many personal experiences have been told by the owner Jestina, and by many employees from all eras, guests and neighbors.
 It has been known to be haunted for a very long time.

 The Colony Hotel is on the Wicked Delray Ghost Tour.
 It is described as being “A world class hotel where the loyal staff is still on duty … 90 years later!”

-As this was a favorite work or vacation place for so many people since it was built so long ago, many spirits of former guests, as well as the two original Bowden family owners and some staff still love being here as spirits.
+As this was a favorite work or vacation place for so many people since it was built so long ago, many spirits of former guests, as well as the two original Bowden family owners and some staff, still love being here as spirits.
 The full paranormal sports package happens within the walls of the Colony Hotel, making it one of the most haunted places in Delray, Florida.

 525 East Atlantic Avenue